When all else fails we whip the horse’s eye. Jimmy cries. Nietzsche weeps. God dies and we cry out loud, swept away by the madness of divine murder.

 Funny how — have you noticed?
 Evil colors the relationship.
 If there’s evil in good, good feels bad; if there’s good in evil, it’s immediately a compromised, cynical good.

 Food for thought.

 Yet, the more one thinks about it, they’re meaningless, these terms.
 Derivative.
-Value-laden and pretentious, if not presumptive and sanctimonious.
+Value-laden and pretentious, if not presumptive and sanctimonious and meaningless.
 Good and evil, so made-up, self-gratifying, insubstantial.
 If they’re not part of your vocabulary, these terms, (wise you), they don’t matter.
-The dark turns of creation don’t concern you.
-You simply get on with it, call the process Life and worship it, weep for it, walk through it and stand with it, or bow and kneel before it, depending on your circumstances.
-You suffer it, strain under it consumed by the savage grace with which the world suffers and strains under our brutal lashes.
+The theosophical turns of creation don’t concern you.
+You simply get on with it, call the process Life and worship it, weep for it, walk through it and stand for it, or bow and kneel before it, depending on your circumstances.
+You suffer it, strain under it, consumed by the savage grace with which the world suffers and strains under our brutal lashes.

 From the bays of Pearl Coast, and in conjunction with EON,

 Fish a ton of oysters, strike a black pearl.